ABOUT

 Hello, I’m Helen.
 I am a British/Australian artist, a photographer, a designer, and many other things.
 But above all, I am human, attempting to make sense of this human experience.

-I photograph everyday objects—quiet, overlooked things like lampposts and skip bins—and never fail to be moved when they reveal themselves as exquisite abstract art.
+I photograph everyday objects – quiet, overlooked things like lampposts and skip bins – and never fail to be moved when they reveal themselves as exquisite abstract art.

 My art is a story of being profoundly changed by the discovery of beauty in the overlooked, at a time I had lost the ability to see any, anywhere.
 My art taught me that there is always beauty present, even in the darkest of places; it simply needs to be found.
-And in this act of finding it, I saw my experience begin to change.

 Broken surfboards transform into art in Broken Boards

-At its heart, my work is about redefining labels and returning to the truth of who we are—before the world told us who we should be.
+At its heart, my work is about redefining labels and returning to the truth of who we are — before the world told us who we should be.

 Photography is my core medium, but I also explore collage, painting, and textile design, each one a thread in the tapestry of what brings me joy and helps me make sense of what matters.